numpy/numpy.org/content/en/case-studies/blackhole-image.md

-The [Event Horizon telescope (EHT)](https://eventhorizontelescope.org) is an array of eight ground-based radio telescopes forming a computational telescope the size of the earth, studing the universe with unprecedented sensitivity and resolution.
+The [Event Horizon telescope (EHT)](https://eventhorizontelescope.org) is an array of eight ground-based radio telescopes forming a computational telescope the size of the earth, studying the universe with unprecedented sensitivity and resolution.
 The huge virtual telescope,  which uses a technique called very-long-baseline interferometry (VLBI), has an angular resolution of [20 micro-arcseconds][resolution] — enough to read a newspaper in New York